protomaps/docs/basemaps/localization.md

 ## Script of default `name` value

 The default (or primary) `name` does not self describe the writing system "script" or character set (alphabetic, stroke-based, or otherwise) used to render the value.
 When combining with localized `name:*` values.
-This complicates prefering to "fallback" to another language in the same script family before falling back to characters using a different writing system the reader may not be able to make sense of.
+This complicates preferring to "fallback" to another language in the same script family before falling back to characters using a different writing system the reader may not be able to make sense of.

 To help solve this, Protomaps characterizes the scipt using in the default `name` value by adding a `pmap:script` tag.